-Compared to fellow old-school championship hosts, Pebble Beach Golf Links has changed little in the past half century.
+Unlike most of its fellow old-school championship hosts, Pebble Beach Golf Links hasn’t gotten much longer in the past half century.
 At the 1972 U.S. Open, it played at 6,815 yards.
 This weekend, it will stretch to 7,075—as much yardage as the course can muster without putting tees on the roofs of the surrounding mansions.
 Augusta National, by contrast, has swelled from 6,980 to 7,475 yards in the same period.

 So for today’s pros, Pebble Beach is a small ballpark.
 But it’s still a formidable championship venue.
 The 2000 and 2010 U.S. Opens, in which harsh USGA setups met foul weather, were memorably brutal.
-Even during the annual AT&T Pro-Am, when the course plays to a wide, soft 6,816 yards, it’s hardly a pushover.
+Even during the annual AT&T Pro-Am, when the course is set up wide, soft, and short to get the amateurs around in a timely(-ish) manner, it’s hardly a pushover.
 Typically it yields a scoring average of 71.5 to 72, and when the wind picks up, as it did in 2014, Pebble Beach becomes one of the toughest courses on tour.

 So why has it stood the test of time?
 One reason is the clever way the course uses the immense slope of its property.
 The land tilts toward the sea, and most of the holes are set across this hillside rather than up or down it.
 As a result, even when players find the fairway, they often hit their next shot with the ball significantly below or above their feet.

 The heavily sloped 9th hole at Pebble Beach.
 Photo credit: Evan Schiller

 In and of itself, this aspect of the design would not be particularly interesting.
 There are plenty of banal courses on the sides of hills.
 But what makes Pebble Beach’s tilted fairways compelling is their connection to the size and orientation of the greens.